 The Company does not have a fixed life.
-However, under the articles of association, if, in the 90 days preceding the Company's financial year-end (31 March), the Ordinary shares have been trading, on average, at a discount in excess of 10% to the underlying NAV over the same period, notice will be given of an ordinary resolution to be proposed at the following AGM to approve the continuation of the Company.
-In the 90 days to 31 March 2020, the Ordinary shares traded at an average discount of 10.4% to the underlying NAV and therefore exceeded the 10% limit defined in the articles.
-Accordingly, the Board convened a general meeting of the Company on 21 May 2020 whereby a resolution for the continuation of the Company was approved by shareholders.
-The earliest date that the Company may be subject to a further continuation vote would be at a general meeting of the Company which would be likely to be held in mid-2021 following the next review of the discount control mechanism within the articles.
+However, under the Articles of Association, if, in the 90 days preceding the Company's financial year-end (31 March), the Ordinary shares have been trading, on average, at a discount in excess of 10% to the underlying NAV over the same period, notice will be given of an ordinary resolution to be proposed at the following AGM to approve the continuation of the Company.
+In the 90 days to 31 March 2021, the Ordinary shares traded at an average discount of 8.6% to the underlying NAV and therefore there is no requirement to convene a general meeting of the Company.
+The earliest date that the Company may be subject to a further continuation vote would be at a general meeting of the Company which would be likely to be held in mid-2022 following the next review of the discount control mechanism within the Articles.

-The Company has a fixed term loan facility of JPY 1.3 billion in place until January 2021 and a revolving loan facility of JPY 1.0 billion in place until January 2021.
+The Company has a fixed term loan facility of JPY 1.3 billion and a revolving loan facility of JPY 1.0 billion, both maturing on 21 January 2022.
 The Board has set limits for borrowing and regularly reviews the Company's gearing levels and its compliance with bank covenants.
-A replacement option would be sought in advance of the expiry of the facility in January 2021, or, should the Board decide not to renew this facility, any outstanding borrowing would be repaid through the proceeds of equity sales as required.
+A replacement option would be sought in advance of the expiry of the facility in January 2022, or, should the Board decide not to renew this facility, any outstanding borrowing may be repaid through the proceeds of equity sales as required.

-The Board has considered the impact of COVID-19 and believe that this will have a limited financial impact on the Company's operational resources and existence.
+The Board has considered the ongoing impact of Covid-19 and believe that this will have a limited financial impact on the Company's operational resources and existence.
 The results of stress testing prepared by the Manager, which models a sharp decline in market levels and income, demonstrated that the Company had the ability to raise sufficient funds so as to remain within its debt covenants and pay expenses.